sci-42ver/SICP/sicp_notes.md

-Thanks for your more detailed explanation using the more powerful Racket.
-I use MIT-Scheme same as the course.
-Someone also recommends using Clojure but I thought the most simple Scheme may teach more with the above introduction book.
-Here I add some notes about the above syntax for someone only using Scheme as me: 1. `precision` is one optional argument https://docs.racket-lang.org/guide/lambda.html#%28part._.Declaring_.Optional_.Arguments%29.
-2. parameterize https://docs.racket-lang.org/guide/parameterize.html and bf https://docs.racket-lang.org/math/bigfloat.html.

-Could you help clarifying some questions about your answer?
-Thanks in advance.
-1. Where is "since we want it to affect free variables only, and $x$ is bound" from?
-Your first 3 formulas are both renaming the bound variables $x$ and "$y$ does not occur free in $e$" cares about $t$ in $t/y$.

-2. What is exactly meaning of $\sum_z (e\{z/x\}\{t/y\})$ about a. $\{z/x\}$ first or $\{t/y\}$ first to be calculated. b. whether $\{z/x\}$ will make $t$ change like $t=2x\mapsto 2z$?
-IMHO if $\{z/x\}$ is first then the renaming did nothing by just thinking $x$ as $z$.
-If $\{t/y\}$ is first then "if $x$ occurs free" problem is still there.

-3. Does "Now, imagine having to deal with this intricate definition every time ...
-It's boring, tedious, error-prone" mean that it is tedious to iterate for all $e$ which may be complex because it may be long?

-Thanks for the detailed explanation.
-I can understand 2 now.
-For 1, for example assume $\sum_x e=x=y$.
-Then $\sum_x e\{t/y\}=t$ instead of $x=y$.
-I can't understand why "We want $e\{t/x\}$ to be unaffected by renaming bound variables in $e$".
-Could you tell me why the demand is reasonable here?
-For 3, I am also reading SICP as the intro book so I know little about lambda calculus.
-From "makes the proof cluttered" I think I understand why people avoid doing that renaming explicitly.

-4. Ensure Objective in each course is achieved after learning the 2 books (SICP, SDF)
-5. We [need to read the footnotes](https://www.reddit.com/r/GradSchool/comments/1gf2td/comment/cajrgmj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) which is posted by one Mod of r/academia.

-Is it easy to implement in Scheme?
-Googling "streams of decimal digits" recommends one post about c++ https://stackoverflow.com/a/13186757/21294350 saying we need to multiply 10^k and then floor -> divide by 10^k for precision k.
+@WillNess Thanks for your alternative solution.
+1.1 Googling "streams of decimal digits" recommends one post about c++ https://stackoverflow.com/a/13186757/21294350 saying we need to multiply 10^k and then floor -> divide by 10^k for precision k.
 But "multiply 10^k" may cause overflow.
-I think it is wrong. https://stackoverflow.com/a/34095030/21294350 uses `std::setprecision`.
-For scheme, https://stackoverflow.com/a/5208049/21294350 may work (I didn't dig into it which has many syntaxes absent from SICP up to chapter 1 because learning SICP is not to learn Scheme).
+I think it is wrong.
+1.2. https://stackoverflow.com/a/34095030/21294350 uses `std::setprecision`.

+2. For scheme, https://stackoverflow.com/a/5208049/21294350 may work.
+I didn't dig into it because learning SICP is not to learn Scheme.
+The link has many syntaxes absent from SICP up to chapter 1, so I will follow the instructor solution by using Taylor Series.

+@WillNess Thanks for your patience.
+In a summary, 1. "{23%10} ÷ {20%10} = {12%10}" is solved by "23/20.0" -> 1.15 and then round to 1.2 -> "12%10".
+Is the calculation process as you expect?

+2. you means we should use https://stackoverflow.com/a/13186757/21294350 method.
+"You'd have to implement exponentiation of these ratios yourself, by repeated squaring, say, *rounding* after each squaring." and "Each squaring is simply done with the underlying *unlimited integers*": Here 1e-100 must need precision *at least 100 decimal bits*.
+Then at last we will encounter Shawn's format where the big exponentiation needs *too much time* which is impractical.

+Then how do we solve the problem using "streams of decimal digits" (could you give the process for the above example)?
+(Hope my understanding of what you says is right.)

+I failed to move this discussion to chat.
+As https://meta.stackoverflow.com/questions/388670/why-does-it-always-say-moving-discussion-to-chat-failed#comment722895_388670 says it seems only dev can solve the problem. @WillNess I can understand your point 2.
+For 3, I think you may mean *10^{b} instead of quotient using %b.
+"I'll see if I can find a related answer if mine.": "the big exponentiation needs too much time" is where I doubts about the feasibility of this method.
+Can keeping "squaring" up to 1e100 can be solved in one practical short time using "streams of decimal digits"?

+@WillNess Thanks for your link.
+I understand now.
+But "underlying unlimited integers" seems to not hold in Scheme (the reason is probably due to the bit limit same as the floating number).
+I will post the scheme code translated from your pseudocode in one answer since the code is a bit long.

+@WillNess Thanks.
+1. Anyway I understood your basic ideas although in practice this method is much more complex than the solution given by the instructor.
+2. Probably you upvoted this answer.
+IMHO this method is a bit deviated of what the exercise expects to teach so I don't plan to post one new question.
+Do you think it is  appropriate for me to delete this answer and merge the answers and comments into the question?
 # projects recommended by [course_note] to be done.
 > Examples include an event-driven object-oriented simulation game, a conversational program that uses rules and pattern matching, symbolic algebra of polynomials and rational functions, interpreters for various languages, and a compiler with register optimization.
 I skipped [Problem Sets](https://github.com/abrantesasf/sicp-abrantes-study-guide?tab=readme-ov-file), Exam, homework and Quizzes because IMHO those numerous exercises in the book is enough and most of courses pay more attention for projects when grading.
 Also